 Students in all disciplines are eligible to participate in this Certificate.

-The requirements for a Nuclear Engineering Certificate in the Faculty of Applied Science and Engineering are the successful completion of the following courses:
+The requirements for a Nuclear Engineering Certificate in the Faculty of Applied Science & Engineering are the successful completion of the following courses:

 And two of the following courses:

-- MIE408H1S: Thermal & Mechanical Design of Nuclear Power Reactors
+- MIE 408H1: Thermal and Machine Design of Nuclear Power Reactors